-The Law Office of Bryan Fagan, PLLC has seen parents that are divorced disagree sharply on whether or not their child should be homeschooled.
+The Law Office of Bryan Fagan, PLLC, has seen divorced parents disagree sharply on whether or not their child should be homeschooled.
 The question goes beyond whether or not the public or private schools in their area are “satisfactory” and hit on subjects relating to parenting philosophy and religion.

 An example from our office related to home-schooling

-A prior client of the Law Office of Bryan Fagan, PLLC saw their child, who lived with her mother primarily, become enrolled in a homeschool program rather than the public school that she had been attending for the entire length of her academic career.
+A prior client of the Law Office of Bryan Fagan, PLLC, saw their child, who lived with her mother primarily, become enrolled in a homeschool program rather than the public school that she had been attending for the entire length academic career.

-This gentleman came into our office to see first all whether or not his ex-wife had the ability to do this without his permission.
+This gentleman came into our office to see first all whether his ex-wife had the ability to do this without his permission.
 Let’s walk through the discussion that he and I shared.

 We pulled a copy of his Final Decree of Divorce off the Harris County District Clerk’s website and had a look at what it said.
 Parental rights and duties are laid out in a section in Final Decrees called Conservatorship.
 Every parent in Texas shares rights and duties with their child’s other parent.
 Whether or not the parents are married depends on how those rights and duties are allocated.

-Specifically, issues related to educational, psychiatric and medical decisions are outlined within your court order.
-Many divorced parents have to work together in order to make a change to their child’s educational path.
-If you are in this position then you would need to contact your ex-spouse to determine what he or she thinks about a particular change that you would like to see made for your child.
+Specifically, issues related to educational, psychiatric, and medical decisions are outlined within your court order.
+Many divorced parents have to work together to make a change to their child’s educational path.
+If you are in this position, you would need to contact your ex-spouse to determine what they think about a particular change that you would like to see made for your child.

-If your ex-spouse agrees that a change needs to be made but you cannot agree on the specific change in question then a third party is usually specified in the order who can play tie breaker.
+If your ex-spouse agrees that a change needs to be made, but you cannot agree on the specific change in question, then a third party is usually specified in the order who can play a tiebreaker.

-Our former client’s order had he and his ex-wife sharing in a majority of the rights and duties of raising the child, but educational rights were almost entirely held by his wife.
-This got him to remembering that at the time of their divorce he was travelling a lot for work and was not able to be a part of many of the discussions that would be necessary to have if he were to share equally in the rights and duties as to school related matters.
+Our former client’s order had he and his ex-wife sharing in most of the rights and duties of raising the child, but his wife almost entirely held educational rights.
+This got him to remember that he was traveling a lot for work at the time of their divorce and was not able to be a part of many of the discussions that would be necessary to have if he were to share equally in the rights and duties as to school-related matters.

-He was now in a place where he could take a more active role in the education of his daughter and sought a court order that would send his child back to public school.
+He was now in a place where he could take a more active role in his daughter's education and sought a court order that would send his child back to public school.

-What our client needed to show a court in order to send her back to public school
+What our client needed to show a court to send her back to public school

 The quality of the homeschool education that our client’s daughter had been receiving was the real issue.
 She was attending an online school that allowed her to work at her own pace and supposedly offered one on one tutoring and teaching when and if she needed it in any particular subject.

-The classes were taught by licensed, experienced educators in Texas on top of that.
+Licensed, experienced educators taught the classes in Texas on top of that.

-Our client was able to gain access to the curriculum for the program that his daughter was going through and it was not at all detailed compared to what even a basic public school curriculum would ordinarily feature.
-The program jumped around from subject to subject and there did not seem to be a common thread on any of the subject matter in any given subject.
+Our client was able to gain access to the curriculum for the program that his daughter was going through.
+It was not at all detailed compared to what even a basic public school curriculum would ordinarily feature.
+The program jumped around from subject to subject, and there did not seem to be a common thread on any of the subject matter in any given subject.

 I’m not an expert on education whatsoever, but even I could tell this.

 Further strengthening his case were the attendance records of the child.
-We were able to show a judge that his daughter was failing to turn in classwork on a regular basis and not checking in for her lessons each day either.
+We were able to show a judge that his daughter was failing to turn in classwork regularly and not checking in for her lessons each day either.

 The point we were attempting to argue, that the online environment allowed for missed classes with greater ease than a public school, was hammered home when our client’s ex-wife was called to testify.

-The judge was not impressed by the curriculum, the child’s attendance or grades and saw little benefit to drastically changing the educational plan of child who was already struggling in an environment that offered greater support systems.
+The judge was not impressed by the curriculum, the child’s attendance, or grades and saw little benefit to drastically changing the educational plan of a child who was already struggling in an environment that offered greater support systems.

-Couple these factors with the reality that our client’s ex wife enrolled their child in an online school when the mother herself did little research into the program and the judge ordered the child back into public school and did allow our client greater decision making in areas of academics.
+Couple these factors with the reality that our client’s ex-wife enrolled their child in an online school when the mother herself did little research into the program.
+The judge ordered the child back into public school and allowed our client greater decision-making in academics.

-Questions on home schooling in the context of family law?
-Contat the Law Office of Bryan Fagan, PLLC
+Questions on homeschooling in the context of family law?
+Contact the Law Office of Bryan Fagan, PLLC

-As the popularity of home schooling increases in Texas it is important to know how this educational option fits in your family’s circumstances.
-The attorneys with the Law Office of Bryan Fagan, PLLC have experience in representing clients dealing with these issues and we would be honored to do the same for you and your family.
-To learn more about our office and the services we provide clients with please do not hesitate to contact us today.
+As the popularity of homeschooling increases in Texas, it is important to know how this educational option fits your family’s circumstances.
+The attorneys with the Law Office of Bryan Fagan, PLLC have experience in representing clients dealing with these issues, and we would be honored to do the same for you and your family.
+To learn more about our office and the services we provide clients with, please do not hesitate to contact us today.